gmalivenko/pytorch2keras/README.md

 ## Important notice

-In that moment the only PyTorch 0.2 (deprecated) and PyTorch 0.4 (in master) are supported.
+In that moment the only PyTorch 0.2 (deprecated) and PyTorch 0.4 (latest stable) are supported.

 To use the converter properly, please, make changes in your `~/.keras/keras.json`:

-The code in PyTorch master is changing very quickly, so, the latest supported version is:
-`5463a4a3199b89aa1e944068694fa0f50635807b`.
-To use specific commit, please run `git checkout 5463a4a3199b89aa1e944068694fa0f50635807b` in the PyTorch project directory before building PyTorch from source.

 ```